 The location of the undated video is not known.

 The location of the undated video is not known.
-Since being posted, the video has collected over 12,000 views on Twitter and several reactions from netizens.
+Since being shared, the clip has accumulated more than 147,000 views and over 4,600 likes.

 Click for more trending news